ydfrdd/ydfrdd_budget_personal/README.md

-# Benchmark Budget Personal
+# Personal Allocation Tool

-A simple, offline-ready personal budget allocator built for quickly distributing Benchmark income across savings and debt categories before transferring to bank accounts.
+A simple, offline-ready personal budget allocator built for quickly distributing income across savings and debt categories before transferring to bank accounts.

 ## What it does

-- Enter your Benchmark income per paycheck
+- Enter your  income
 - See the peso amount for each category instantly
 - Check categories to get a running selected total — useful when transferring to multiple accounts
 - Adjust allocations anytime via the Settings panel